 The top Democratic targets were Maine and Colorado, the only two states Trump lost in 2016 where Republicans are defending Senate seats in 2020.

-Sen. Susan Collins, a politically dominant figure in Maine for a generation, is seeking a fifth term, while Sen. Cory Gardner is running for his second.
-The Democratic Senatorial Campaign Committee, the campaign arm of Senate Democrats, endorsed Maine House Speaker Sara Gideon against Collins and former Colorado Gov. John Hickenlooper against Gardner.
+Sen. Susan Collins, a politically dominant figure in Maine for a generation, sought a fifth term, while Sen. Cory Gardner ran for his second.
+Collins held onto her seat, beating Maine House Speaker Sara Gideon.
+In Colorado, however, former Gov. John Hickenlooper won Gardner’s seat.